 Bank stress test refers to the measurement of the losses that banks will experience in possible adverse scenarios.
 The analysis under hypothetical scenarios designed to determine whether a bank has enough capital to withstand a negative economic shock.
 An example of these negative scenarios is a deep recession or a financial market crash.

-The primary purpose of the Bank Stress test is to see if a bank has the capital to manage itself in a possible bad scenario.
+The Bank Stress test's primary purpose is to see if a bank has the capital to manage itself in a possible bad scenario.
 Banks subjected to stress tests should publish their results.

 The stress test is actually like a stress heart test.
 Just as the functional performance of the heart of a person who rushes at a specific pace is determined, the adequacy of the financial power of banks and other financial institutions in certain difficult conditions is determined.